projectara/greybus-spec/source/connection.rst

 The request value of each Protocol Version Operation shall be 0x01, and the response value for this Operation shall be 0x81.

-For example, the corresponding Operation within the Greybus GPIO Protocol is named the Greybus GPIO Protocol Version Operation.
+For example, the corresponding Operation within the Greybus :ref:`control-protocol` is named the Greybus Control Protocol Version Operation.
 Its request and response values are respectively 0x01 and 0x81.

 For this operation, the request specifies the greatest version of the Protocol supported by the requestor.
 The response contains the